MikeRogers0/MikeRogersIO/source/blog/2019-06-08-when-to-use-jsonb-columns-in-rails.html.md

 ---
 layout: post
-title: Code Smells when using JSONB fields
+title: Patterns to avoid when using JSON columns
 categories:
  – blog
 published: true
 meta:
-  description: PostgreSQL's JSONB field type is a great, but can screw you right over.
+  description: Rails supporting JSON field type is a great, but can screw you right over.
   index: true
 ---

-Rails 5.2 introduced support for PostgreSQL's JSONB field type, which is super awesome.
-It allows a really nice way of storing blobs of JSON in your database, that are pretty nice to work with.
-But while they're convenient, they can end up being a double edged sword and screw your codebase over if you aren't careful.
+Rails 5.2 introduced support for [JSON field types](https://edgeguides.rubyonrails.org/active_record_postgresql.html#json-and-jsonb), which is super awesome.
+It allows a really nice way of storing blobs of JSON against an object in your database.
+But while they're convenient, they can end up being a double edged sword and can lead to a headache if you aren't careful.

 ## Patterns to avoid

-### Merging new data into your JSONB Field
+### Merging JSON data

-Imagine a scenario where you'd like to store some adhoc data against a model, so you merge the new data into the previous e.g:
+Imagine a scenario where you'd like to store some adhoc data against a model, so you merge the new data over the old data e.g:

     model = Model.find(params[:id])